ajju90/DevOps-Assignment/README.md

 6.Exit the Container
 To exit the container, simply type exit and press Enter.

-7. To remove the Docker image from your system, run: docker rmi -f devops-assignment
+7. To remove the Docker image from your system, run. docker rmi -f devops-assignment

-8. To remove any stopped containers, first list all containers to find the container ID or name: docker ps -a
+8. To remove any stopped containers, first list all containers to find the container ID or name. docker ps -a

-9. Then remove the container using: docker rm -f <container_id>
+9. Then remove the container using. docker rm -f <container_id>